symbol/symbol-docs/source/guides/account/converting-an-account-to-multisig.rst

 What's next?
 ************

-Alice an Bob wants to send transactions from the multisig only when both agree.
-Modify the multisig account you just created, converting it into a 2-of-2 multisig following :doc:`modifying a multisig account <modifying-a-multisig-account>` guide.
+Modify the multisig account you just created, converting it into a 2-of-2 multisig following :doc:`the next guide <modifying-a-multisig-account>`.